 Extensively tested for health and safety

 Very few compounds have been as thoroughly evaluated for health and safety.
-“2,4-D is possibly the most extensively researched of all pesticides and the data have been examined by an unusual number of advisory committees and work groups,” stated an expert review of 2,4-D prepared for the British Columbia Ministry of Forests.
+“2,4-D is possibly the most extensively researched of all pesticides and the data have been examined by an unusual number of advisory committees and work groups,” stated an expert review of 2,4-D prepared for the British Columbia Ministry of Forests in 2005.

 With the total number of research studies reported to be in excess of 40,000, there are now more than 140 peer-reviewed published epidemiologic studies specific to 2,4-D. The majority of these epidemiologic studies have been undertaken by government agencies or university researchers independent of industry.
 As a result of this massive body of scientific evidence, the characteristics of 2,4-D are well understood.

-In August 2005, the Environmental Protection Agency completed the reregistration assessment of 2,4-D. The EPA concluded that 2,4-D does not present risks of concern to human health when users follow its product instructions.
+In August 2005, the Environmental Protection Agency (EPA) completed the reregistration assessment of 2,4-D. The EPA concluded that 2,4-D does not present risks of concern to human health when users follow its product instructions.
 The EPA reached the same conclusion in October, 2014.